DIY Self-Centering Dowel Jig (Quick & Accurate Build Guide)

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

-Self Centering Doweling Jig Plans
+Self-Centering Doweling Jig Plans

 Download the Free Self Centering Dowel Jig Plans here